npgy/album2vid/README.md

 ## Installation
 The simplest way to install this tool is to download the binary for your OS on the [releases](https://github.com/npgy/album2vid/releases) page.
 You can also choose to just clone the python script and run it manually with your own binary of Ffmpeg.
-This will work on any OS, although it's only been tested on Windows and macOS.
+This should work on any OS.

 ## Usage
 `album2vid [-h] [-f] [path]`